trexjacket/trexjacket/docs_src/tutorials/chat-extension/4-save-mark-info.rst

         msg = f"User: {self.logged_in_user}\nState: {self.state_name}\nProfit Ratio: {self.profit}"
         Notification(msg).show()

-Once you've added this code in the code pane of ``Form1``, reload the extension inside Tableau and click on a few states.
+Once you've added this code in the code pane of ``Main``, reload the extension inside Tableau and click on a few states.
 You should see the selection appearing as a popup in your extension!

 .. dropdown::